keenanromain/AWS-CLF-C02-Study-Guide/README.md

 EBS Volumes are tied to only one availability zone.

 The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
 For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.

+Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
+Kinesis offers four services: Data Firehose, Data Analytics, Data Streams, Video Streams.